rockNroll87q/cerebrum7t/usage.md

 If you don't want to use a virtual environment, simply run `pip install -r requirements.txt` to install all the dependencies.
 <b>N.B.</b> `tensorflow-gpu` is not needed for testing, but strongly suggested for training.

+We also suggest to use python3.6 for this.

 ### Create virtual environment

 To create a virtual environment, go to your project’s directory and run venv: